holoviz-dev/nbsite/site/doc/user_guide/extra_extensions.md

 ## `validate_versioned`

-Adding this extension will validate the configuration of versioned sites.
+Adding this extension is helpful to support versioned sites:

+- Checks html_baseurl is set
+- Creates a sitemap.xml file in the conf dir
+- Checks a robots.txt file is available